-Like almost all repair shops in Vietnam, the mechanics never check small things like brake lights, exposed wirings, bulbs, speedo and tachno metres etc. so make sure you check the bike thoroughly after he services your bike(s).
+Like almost all repair shops in Vietnam, the mechanics never check small things like brake lights, exposed wirings, bulbs, speedo, and tachno metres, etc. so make sure you check the bike thoroughly after he services your bike(s).

 Unfortunately, he doesn’t speak English but we can help you and him to understand each other.

 You can also pay 200 USD a year to have your bike checked up every month or every 1,000km.
-This fee doesn’t include engine oil change and replacement of broken part(s).
-An overall maintenance is done every three months.
+This fee doesn’t include an engine oil change and replacement of broken part(s).
+Overall maintenance is done every three months.

 CUSTOMIZED MOTORCYCLE SEATS

 One of the best places you can have your motorcycle seat customized or upgraded is Ha Trung street in Hanoi, near the Hang Da market.
-Most of the motorcycles in Vietnam don’t have seats thick enough or they are broken during their life-time.
+Most of the motorcycles in Vietnam don’t have seats thick enough or they are broken during their lifetime.